Colonial Roads

 Late to the party?
 There is a patch of aspens a couple of miles in from the Front Royal entrance on Skyline Drive.
 They tend be the last ones out, providing a spectacle of dancing gold flakes swirling though the air as they sprinkle down.
 (List of species in Shenandoah)

-Webcam view from Skyline Drive into the Shenandoah Valley.
+Live webcam view from Skyline Drive into the Shenandoah Valley

 *As with any activity or event, confirm all details with the organization before attending and check for up to date public health and safety information.